 Now, the Tea Gardens host an annual First World War memorial, with a candlelit for each year since the conflict began.
 They burn on the 4th of August from 8.43pm (the ‘going down of the sun’) to 11pm (midnight in continental Europe, when hostilities officially began).

 Today’s building that houses the Bridge Tea Rooms dates to 1502, with its second level added in 1675.
 Since it was built 500 years ago, the building has been used as a tailor, a blacksmith, and an antique shop, until it became a tea room in 1989.

-It is apparently haunted like many old buildings, especially ones with as many lives as the Bridge Tea Rooms.
-Fortunately, the ghost is reported to be a happy presence, and some customers have spotted a woman dressed in a crinoline, rushing around busily.
+It is (apparently) haunted like many old buildings, especially ones with as many lives as the Bridge Tea Rooms.
+Fortunately, the ghost is reportedly happy, and some customers have spotted a woman dressed in a crinoline, rushing around busily.

 9. The Whitmore Tea Rooms, Newcastle-under-Lyme, Staffordshire

 The Whitmore estate has been around since the Domesday Book and has been cared for by the Mainwaring family since 1519, who still own and reside at the estate.

 The original hall structure was encased in red brick during the reign of Charles II and was finally completed in 1676.
 One of the estate’s most notable features is a rare surviving example of an Elizabethan stable block.

 Also on the estate is the Whitmore Tea Rooms, which operate in an old coach house.
 Over 150 years old, it would have once included lodgings.
 The building has previously been used as an art gallery and restaurant.